-- Lifetime Capital Gains Exemption: The Lifetime Capital Gains Exemption (LCGE) for qualified small business corporation shares and for qualified farm and fishing property increased to \$1.25 million, effective June 25, 2024.
-This may offset some of the impact of the higher inclusion rate. - 2.
+- 1. Lifetime Capital Gains Exemption: The Lifetime Capital Gains Exemption (LCŒ) for qualified small business corporation shares and for qualified farm and fishing property increased to \$1.25 million, effective June 25, 2024.
+This may offset some of the impact of the higher inclusion rate.
+However, the rules regarding intergenerational farm or fishing property transfers to spouses/common-law partners or children remain unchanged. - 2.
 Canadian Entrepreneurs' Incentive: This new program reduces the inclusion rate to one-third on a lifetime maximum of \$2 million in eligible capital gains for entrepreneurs.
 Consider how this incentive might apply to your business exit strategy or significant asset sales. - 3.
 Corporate Structure: Review your corporate structure to determine if holding assets personally or within a corporation is more tax-efficient under the new rules. - 4.
 Income Splitting: Consider income splitting strategies to maximize the use of the \$250,000 annual threshold across family members.
 Refer to our section on income splitting for more information.
 We strongly recommend that you consult with a tax specialist to ensure you are compliant with income splitting rules. - 5.
 Alternative Minimum Tax (AMT): Be aware that realizing large capital gains may trigger AMT, which could impact the benefits of accelerating gains. - 6.
-Leveraging Inclusion Rate Thresholds: Strategically plan asset sales to maximize the benefit of the lower 50% inclusion rate on the first \$250,000 of annual capital gains for individuals.
-For larger gains, consider these strategies: - Spread dispositions across multiple tax years to benefit from the \$250,000 threshold each year. - Strategically realize capital losses to offset gains subjlect to the higher 66.67% inclusion rate. - Time significant capital gains realizations to occur before reaching the annual \$250,000 threshold. - For corporations, factor in the flat 66.67% inclusion rate when timing asset sales or corporate restructuring.
+Leveraging Inclusion Rate Thresholds: Strategically plan asset sales to maximize the benefit of the lower 50%inclusion rate on the first \$250,000 of annual capital gains for individuals.
+For larger gains, consider these strategies: - Spread dispositions across multiple tax years to benefit from the \$250,000 threshold each year. - Strategically realize capital losses to offset gains subject to the higher 66.67% inclusion rate. - Time significant capital gains realizations to occur before reaching the annual \$250.000 threshold. - o For corporations, factor in the flat 66.67% inclusion rate when timing asset sales or corporate restructuring.